 Startup Delayer allows you to setup how many seconds after Windows has started, to load each program.

 When I am at work, the office firewall takes cares of my laptop but when I am onsite, my laptop’s own firewall program need to be fired up and running.
-So what I have done is to delay the start of my personal firewall program when I start the laptop in the morning – if I am in office, I will skip the start up but I am onsite, I will just allow the firewall to start up automatically.
+So what I have done is to delay the start of my personal firewall program when I start the laptop in the morning – if I am in the office, I will skip the startup but I am onsite, I will just allow the firewall to start up automatically.

 Any more ideas?